 Price-wise, it is a tad higher than other options on the list.
 But considering the excellent quality, safety features and quick boiling, it is an option worth considering.

 Update after 1-year use- Though it uses 202-grade stainless steel, there was no corrosion.
-The built quality and performance remains as good as new.
+The built quality and performance remain as good as new.
 However, the copper finish has a tendency to peel off, especially around the lid.

 Related reading: 10 Uses of Kettle Other Than Boiling Water

 Havells Aqua Plus 1.2 Litre Kettle

 |Aesthetically pleasing with touch cool body||Can’t find any.|

 |Volume marking of .5,.8 and 1.2 litre shown inside|

 |Excellent built quality|

 Havells Aqua Plus is a compact kettle that looks stylish.
 It has a glossy finish and is available in Light Blue and Black colours.